michele13/LFS/README.md

 This book is periodically generated at: http://igor-zivkovic.from.hr/LFS/

 ## Modifications:
-* added attr, acl, busybox, libcap, lsb-release, mdev-like-a-boss, pcre, and which
+* added attr, acl, busybox, libcap, lsb-release, mdev-like-a-boss, and pcre
 * added parts of postlfs chapter from blfs
 * replaced systemd-udev with mdev from busybox
 * replaced pkg-config with pkgconf